Three types of Fellowships are offered in Cross-Sectional Imaging:

 While there is no in-house overnight call for fellows, an MRI beeper call is shared with the senior residents.
 The “on call” MRI fellow is responsible for interpreting emergency afterhours Body MRI exams (a laptop with PACS access is provided on a rotating basis).
 Over the past several years there have been, on average, two emergency cases per week.
 All cases are co-interpreted with staff in real time so fellows are not left alone in the middle of the night.

-Fellowship Director: Daniel Cornfeld, MD
+Fellowship Director: Michael Spektor, MD

 Yale University School of Medicine and Yale-New Haven Hospital are just a few blocks from the main Yale University campus in New Haven, CT.
 Yale University offers world renowned art galleries, museums and theaters.